nikantonelli/PortfolioItemTimeLine/README.md

 ## Improving visibility

 The up/down arrows to the far left of the bar will collapse/restore that portfolio item and it's corresponding children.
-Use shift-click to toggel the state of all the items at the same portfolio level as the one you clicked on.
-E.g. if they are all open, then shift-click on a Feature will close up all Features.
+Use alt-click to toggle the state of all the items at the same portfolio level as the one you clicked on for that parent only.
+E.g. if all Features are open, then alt-click on a Feature will close up all Features below the parent Initiative.
+You can use the metaKey (on a Mac that is the 'command' key) to close every single item at the same level as the one you click on, regardless of which parent it is connected to.

 If you think the text is too small, you can set a "line size" in the options which will increase the bar width and the font size!